doctrine/orm/docs/en/reference/advanced-configuration.rst

 would always be fragile partial objects at the outer edges of your object graph.

-Doctrine 2 implements a variant of the proxy pattern where it generates classes that extend your entity classes and adds lazy-loading capabilities to them.
+Doctrine ORM implements a variant of the proxy pattern where it generates classes that extend your entity classes and adds lazy-loading capabilities to them.
 Doctrine can then give you an instance of such a proxy class whenever you request an object of